-- (2) The amounts in this column were calculated in accordance with the stock ownership guidelines based on the highest reported share price for the year ended December 31, 2015 of \$32.24. - (3) Mr. Hartwick's and Mr. Lucky's appointments to the Board were effective on July 29, 2015.
-Mr. Hartwick and Mr. Lucky were each granted 1,902 shares of phantom stock units on July 30, 2015, which vest ratably over the next three years.
+- (2) The amounts in this column were calculated in accordance with the stock ownership guidelines based on the highest reported share price for the year ended December 31, 2015 of \$32.24. - (3) Pursuant to the Settlement Agreement, Mr. Ajdler is expected to be appointed as a Class I director following the Annual Meeting.
+Includes 956,690 shares held by Engine Capital.
+Mr. Ajdler serves as Managing Member of Engine Capital Management, LLC and certain other affiliates of Engine Capital.
+Mr. Ajdler and Engine Capital share voting and dispositive power over such shares. - (4) Mr. Hartwick's and Mr. Lucky's appointments to the Board were effective on July 29, 2015.
+Mr. Hartwick and Mr. Lucky were each granted 1,902 shares of phantom stock units on July 30, 2015, which vest ratably over the next three years. - (5) Pursuant to the Settlement Agreement, Mr. Schauerman's appointment to the Board was effective on March 22, 2016.